Space

 Visible in small telescopes

-Asteroid 2023 DZ2 will pass 0.5 lunar distances (half the Earth-moon distance) from Earth’s surface.
-The relative closeness will enable observers to see the space rock in six-inch (15 cm) and larger diameter telescopes.
+Asteroid 2023 DZ2 passed 0.5 lunar distances (half the Earth-moon distance) from Earth’s surface.
+The relative closeness enabled observers to see the space rock in six-inch (15-cm) and larger diameter telescopes.

-The space rock is traveling at a speed of 17,403 miles per hour (28,008 km/h), or 7.78 km per second, relative to Earth.
-While it sounds like a huge speed relative to what we’re familiar with on Earth, it’s a relatively slow asteroid in contrast to other space rocks that astronomers study.
+The space rock was traveling at a speed of 17,403 miles per hour (28,008 km/h), or 7.78 km per second, relative to Earth.
+While it sounds like a huge speed relative to what we’re familiar with on Earth, it wa a relatively slow asteroid in contrast to other space rocks that astronomers study.

-Since the asteroid will be passing at half the Earth-moon distance, the small distance will make it appear as a “slow-moving star” in the field of a small telescope.
-And you may even be able to detect its motion in real time!
+Since the asteroid passed at half the Earth-moon distance, the small distance made it appear as a “slow-moving star” in the field of a small telescope.

-When is the best time to see asteroid 2023 DZ2?
+When was the best time to see asteroid 2023 DZ2?

-We found the best time to see asteroid 2023 DZ2 from the Northern Hemisphere will be early on the night of Friday, March 24, 2023.
-Good luck, and clear skies to you!
+We found the best time to see asteroid 2023 DZ2 from the Northern Hemisphere was early on the night of Friday, March 24, 2023.

 Star chart showing bright stars of winter and red hashmarks for location of asteroid 2023 DZ2.

 Here’s a wide view of the sky on Friday, March 24, 2023.
-From a Northern Hemisphere location, look above the southeastern horizon.
-For all of us around the globe, the asteroid will be east of the constellations Orion, Canis Major and Canis Minor.
 Visit Visit Stellarium for a precise view of these constellations on March 24 from your location on Earth.
 Illustration via Eddie Irizarry/ Stellarium.

 A few stars, 2 labeled, and red tick marks around asteroid location.